MrThearMan/sqlite3-cache/docs/ref.md

 - kwargs: Pragma settings. https://www.sqlite.org/pragma.html

 Create a new cache in the specified location.
-The class itself is not a singleton, but cache intances with the same filename and path will share the same cache, and the latter instance will not clear the cache on instantiation.
+The class itself is not a singleton, but cache instances with the same filename and path will share the same cache, and the latter instance will not clear the cache on instantiation.

+---

+#### *cache.close() → None*

+Closes the cache.

 ---